Mivar: Location

 In the 1990s a larger and architecturally ambitious factory was built nearby, however following its completion in 2000 it never was put into service due to downsizing business, primarily attributed by Vichi to increasing Turkish and Asian competition.

+In mid-2025, a firecracker thrown into the premises ignited a blaze that destroyed a large part of the original company's archives.